-Due to the lack of market quotes relating to our common stock warrants, the fair value of the common stock warrants was determined at March 31, 2014 using the Black-Scholes model, which is based on Level 3 inputs.
-As of March 31, 2014, inputs used in the Black-Scholes model include our stock price as of that date of \$2.34, exercise price of \$2.00, expected volatility of 69.30%, risk free interest rate of 1.73%, expected term of approximately four years and 2 months, and no dividends.
+Due to the lack of market quotes relating to our common stock warrants, the fair value of the common stock warrants was determined at December 31, 2013 using the Black-Scholes model, which is based on Level 3 inputs.
+As of December 31, 2013, inputs used in the Black-Scholes model are presented below.
 The assumptions used may change as the underlying sources of these assumptions and market conditions change.
-Based on this calculation, the Company recorded a common stock warrants liability of \$1.4 million at March 31, 2014.
-The Company recorded a common stock warrants liability of \$1.9 million at December 31, 2013.
+Based on the Black-Scholes model, the Company recorded a common stock warrants liability of \$1.9 million at December 31, 2013.